apiaryio/protagonist/README.md

 API Blueprint is Web API documentation language.
 You can find API Blueprint documentation on the [API Blueprint site](https://apiblueprint.org).

 ## Install

+*NOTE:** *For general use we recommend that you use the [Drafter NPM](https://github.com/apiaryio/drafter-npm) package instead of Protagonist directly as Protagonist needs to be compiled which may not be possible in every situation*

 The best way to install Protagonist is by using its [NPM package](https://npmjs.org/package/protagonist).

 ```sh